lenhattri/kaeshi-migrate/README.md

 - Go 1.23.4 or newer
 - PostgreSQL, MySQL, or SQLite (as your database)
 - Kafka or RabbitMQ (optional, for advanced logging)
-- Prometheus (optional, for metrics)
+- Optional webhook notifications (Discord, Slack, generic)

 ---